St. Edward’s has four different types of study abroad programs and they can all be found in Terra Dotta, our online application system.

 As an exchange student at St. Edward's or at one of our partner universities, you'll live, study and make friends in an international campus community, and learn about yourself and the world in ways that few other experiences can reveal.
 And that’s just the beginning.

-St. Edward’s provides enhanced study abroad opportunities with 23 partner universities across 17 countries and five continents.
+St. Edward’s provides enhanced study abroad opportunities with 18 partner university exchanges across 13 countries and 5 continents.

 Located in the heart of Buenos Aires, the university focuses on a wide range of business disciplines that prepare students to meet the challenges of today’s global business environment.

 As Australia’s leading tropical research university, JCU has two campuses with access to the Great Barrier Reef and the rainforests of the Wet Tropics, and over 300 subjects to choose from.

 UND Australia is a Catholic university with campuses located in Fremantle, Sydney and Broome.
 Degrees and courses offered include arts and sciences, business, philosophy, law and medicine.